clearlydefined/service/README.md

 * rubygem

 ## Provider Registry

 * central.maven.org
 * github.com
 * npmjs.org
 * nuget.org

 ## Tool Name Registry

 * ScanCode
 * Fossology

 ## Terminology

 * provider - the provider of metadata about the package (e.g. npmjs.org, github.com, nuget.org, myget.org)
 * revision - used instead of version because it's a superset and valid for source
 * tool configuration - a tuple used to describe the combination of a tool and a named configuration, at a minimum the named configuration should include the version of the tool, but it could also describe the combination of settings used, for example, ScanCode-2.2.1_deepscan and ScanCode-2.2.1_fastscan
 * type - the format of the package (e.g. git, maven, npm)

 ## TODO

 * Swagger to replace most of this doc
 * Complete registries
 * Complete terminology

 ## Running ORT for scanning

 Build and run the container.

 ```
 docker build -t ort .
 docker run --mount type=bind,source="<path to repo>",target=/app ort scanner -d /app/output/package-json-dependencies.yml -o /app/output-scanner
 ```

-# ClearlyDefined, defined.

-## Mission
-Help FOSS projects be more successful through clearly defined project data.

-For more details on the project, check out the [wiki](../../../clearlydefined/wiki).

-# Contributing

-This project welcomes contributions and suggestions, and we've documented the details of contribution policy [here](CONTRIBUTING.md).

-The [Code of Conduct](CODE_OF_CONDUCT.md) for this project is details how the community interacts in an inclusive and respectful manner.
-Please keep it in mind as you engage here.